|README(7)||FreeBSD Miscellaneous Information Manual||README(7)|

 - Push notifications for the Palaver IRC app can be provided by

-pounce-palaver, located in the contrib/palaver directory.
+pounce-palaver, located in the extra/palaver directory.
 It additionally requires libcurl and libsqlite3.

 - declarations and common functions